PRBonn/agri-pretraining/README.md

 # On Domain-Specific Pre-Training for Effective Semantic Perception in Agricultural Robotics

-This repo contains the code of the paper *On Domain-Specific Pre-Training for Effective Semantic Perception in Agricultural Robotics*, by [G. Roggiolani](https://github.com/theroggio) et al., submitted to the IEEE International Conference on Robotics and Automation (ICRA) 2023.
+This repo contains the code of the paper *On Domain-Specific Pre-Training for Effective Semantic Perception in Agricultural Robotics*, by [G. Roggiolani](https://github.com/theroggio) et al., accepted to the IEEE International Conference on Robotics and Automation (ICRA) 2023.

 ## Abstract